alexdmoss/photo-album/README.md

 - [x] Hard-coding of page titles etc
 - [ ] More htmx less raw JS
 - [ ] Fix the image processing stuff - currently just extracted it but not tested/fixed as out-of-band thing
-- [ ] Captions that aren't the filename
 - [ ] Adding albums is a pain - fix this the next time you create one

 ### Nice To Have

 - [ ] Likes could persist beyond the visit.
 Currently is storing user but not handling via session storage / unlike
+- [ ] Captions that aren't the filename.
+This requires storing info about the images I think - we handle dates already

 ---